defold/doc/docs/en/manuals/camera.md

 : The orthographic camera zoom (`number`).

 `aspect_ratio`
-: Added in Defold 1.4.8.
-The ratio between the frustum width and height.
+: The ratio between the frustum width and height.
 Used when calculating the projection of a perspective camera. (`number`).

 `view`
-: Added in Defold 1.4.8.
-The calculated view matrix of the camera.
+: The calculated view matrix of the camera.
 READ ONLY. (`matrix4`).

 `projection`
-: Added in Defold 1.4.8.
-The calculated projection matrix of the camera.
+: The calculated projection matrix of the camera.
 READ ONLY. (`matrix4`).

 ## Third-party camera solutions